dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Quiz.md

-The north star that often used to for directions belongs to the category of Ursa Minor (O) Currently the mathematician who made the most progress in Goldbach is Prague/Praha (X) The turning point of World War II was the opening of the second battlefield in Europe (X) The length of the entire marathon is 40km (O)
+The north star that often used to for directions belongs to the category of Ursa Minor (O) Currently the mathematician who made the most progress in Goldbach is Prague/Praha (X) The turning point of World War II was the opening of the second battlefield in Europe (X) The euro came into existence on 1 January 1999 (O)
+The euro came into existence on 1 Dec (X)
+The length of the entire marathon is 40km (O)
-Wearing black clothes is easier for mosquitoes to bite (O) The effect barrier tree wants to achieve the best effect, it must be formed from the top 10 trees (O) 80% food storage capacity in the refrigerator, can't be too energy efficient (O) The earliest records of Halley's Comet were left by the Americans (X) The earliest record of Halley's Comet was left by Chinese (O) A flower with a shorter flowering phase than epiphyllum cactus is dandelion (X) 8 categories of orchestral music on the music box point to 8 types of music (X) The largest stone building in the world is the Colosseum Ancient Rome (X)
+Wearing black clothes is easier for mosquitoes to bite / Wearing black clothes are easier to get bitten by mosquitoes (O) The effect barrier tree wants to achieve the best effect, it must be formed from the top 10 trees (O) 80% food storage capacity in the refrigerator, can't be too energy efficient (O) The earliest records of Halley's Comet were left by the Americans (X) The earliest record of Halley's Comet was left by Chinese (O) 1 kwh electricity powers a 50 watt bulb light for 20 hours (O) A flower with a shorter flowering phase than epiphyllum cactus is dandelion (X) 8 categories of orchestral music on the music box point to 8 types of music (X) The largest stone building in the world is the Colosseum Ancient Rome (X)